Product Analytics Marketing Automation: A Guide for SaaS Companies

 Why does it matter?

-Marketing is not only about selling the product but also about identifying user needs and sharing insights with product teams to inform product development.
+Marketing efforts don’t revolve only around selling the product but also identifying user needs and sharing insights with product teams to inform product development.

 What’s more, marketers are responsible for customer retention as much as acquisition, so understanding user pain points is of key significance.